sabbir1305/FeedBackDemo/README.md

 # FeedBackDemo
-From register create a user to run seed data  :
+From register create a user to create Database and seed data  :
   UserName = ahmed@mail.com;
   pass = Abc123456!